A project of GlobeMed

 GlobeMed at Whitman College partners with Burma Humanitarian Mission to support community based health-care and education projects.

 Who we are // GlobeMed at Whitman

-GlobeMed at Whitman, a chapter of the national non-profit GlobeMed, strives to educate and engage the Whitman community on issues of global health through discussions, films, and a close collaborative relationship with Burmese Women's Union (BWU).
-BWU is a grassroots organization in Thailand, founded by a group of young women’s refugees from Burma.
-BWU works to promote democracy, social justice health equity.
-By fostering an intimate partnership between Whitman students and BWU and raising money for our project with BWU, GlobeMed at Whitman aims to instill Whitman students with a sense of personal investment and efficacy in the broad fight for global health equity.
+GlobeMed at Whitman, a chapter of the national non-profit GlobeMed, strives to educate and engage the Whitman community on issues of global health through discussions, films, and a close collaborative relationship with Burma Humanitarian Mission (BHM).
+BHM is a non-profit organization that seeks to empower people around the world to exercise their health to advocate for a healthy, democratic and vibrant Burma where the human rights of all people are protected.
+By fostering an intimate partnership between Whitman students and BHM and raising money for our project with BHM, GlobeMed at Whitman aims to instill Whitman students with a sense of personal investment and efficacy in the broad fight for global health equity.

-Our partner // Burmese Women's Union in Mae Sot, Thailand
+Our partner // Burma Humanitarian Mission in Salt Lake City, Utah and Mae Sot, Thailand

 Burma Humanitarian Mission " supports community based health-care and education projects that improve the lives of the people of Burma.
 They believe in supporting the people of Burma in developing their own solutions.
 As such, they respond to their initiatives, providing the support they ask for.
 They were founded in 1999 and currently partner with the Backpack Medic Teams to train 2/3 of all new backpack medics in eastern Burma to serve over 50,000 villagers and support education efforts that touch over 500,000 lives annually."

 Our Project // $6500 to Teach a Health Vocational Class to Burmese Migrant Students & $3500 to support Mobile Healthcare Clinics